Many Veterans and their dependents are not aware that there are different types of pensions

 Phone: 202-543-2239

 The VFW offers a wide range of assistance programs aimed at helping veterans of every generation.
-Whether that means providing free, professional help filing or appealing a VA claim, offering scholar-
+That means

-ships for post-secondary education or providing emergency financial relief when times get tough, the
+providing emergency financial relief when times get tough, the VFW is there for America's veterans.

-VFW Auxillary National Chapter
+VFW Auxiliary National Chapter

 406 W. 34th St.

-Kansas City, Missouri 64111-2721
+Kansas City, MO 64111-2721

 Phone: 816-561-8655